tim2000s/Boost-master-v3/README.md

 **Boost 3.6.5**

-Traditional Autosens is deprecated in this code and sensitivityRatio is calculated using ( (Rolling 24 hour TDD + Predicted TDD ) / 2) / 7-day average TDD.
+Traditional Autosens is deprecated in this code and sensitivityRatio is calculated using 'Eight hour weighted average TDD  / 7-day average TDD'.

 In Treatments Safety in preferences, there is now a user adjustable Low Glucose Suspend threshold.
 This allows the user to set a value higher than the system would normally use, such that when predictions drop below this level, a zero TBR is set.